Lithuanian Cold Beet Soup | Šaltibarščiai [Recipe]

 Traditionally, šaltibarščiai would not contain lemon juice.
 However, in an attempt to use less salt in my diet I like to use a small amount of lemon juice to provide a little piquancy.
 It should not be possible to taste the lemon juice – only to feel a slight bite from its acidity.
 You can leave the lemon out if you prefer, seasoning only with salt.

-Spring onions are not currently in season and are not widely available in Lithuania.
+Spring onions are not widely available in Lithuania.
 Lithuanians rarely pull young onions for use in salads.
-Instead they simply cut some of the green leaves off the onions and use only the green part in their salads.
+Instead, they cut some of the green stems from onions that are still growing and use only these stems in their salads.
 The stems regrow quite quickly, so you can cut them again and again until it comes time to lift the onions.
 We have a few onions in the garden and I used some of their stems in this dish.r stems in this dish.